 - Cinnamon: You can’t make caramel apple monkey bread without this warm fall spice!

-- Prepare.
 Preheat oven to 325°F. Take stick of butter and grease bundt pan very generously.
 Pour butterscotch pudding mix in bundt pan coating evenly.
-Set aside
+Set aside.

 - Grease the bundt pan.
-I can’t stress this enough!
-You need to generously grease the pan with butter or cooking spray before adding in the biscuit dough.
-The last thing you want is for the monkey bread to stick to the pan, which can easily happen if it’s not greased well enough.
+Generously grease the pan with butter or cooking spray before adding in the biscuit dough.
+You don’t want the monkey bread to stick!

 - Tent with foil.
 If you notice the bread is browning too fast in the oven, you can tent the top with foil so that it doesn’t burn as it continues baking.